Our Mission Statement:

 In 2010, Patrick toured Japan twice as duo pianist with Reiko Yamada.
 They performed concerts in Tokyo and Nikko of music by Akira Ifukube, composer of the original Godzilla film score.
 One review said, “Mr. Patrick Godon possessed an embracing quality and he enveloped her in his warm-colored sound.
 I'm sure that everybody in the audience must have been attracted to his humanistic qualities.
 This concert is one that cannot be measured by normal standards; it took us to another dimension.”
 They returned to Japan in August 2014 to present concerts in honor of Ifukube's 100 year birth anniversary.
 Patrick has also performed duo piano works with CSO former principal piano Mary Sauer on stage at Orchestra Hall.

-Since July 2003, Patrick has been the Director of Music at St. Gregory the Great Church in the Andersonville/Edgewater neighborhood, where he composes and arranges a variety of music for liturgies.
+From July 2003 to August 2018, Patrick was the Director of Music at St. Gregory the Great Church in the Andersonville/Edgewater neighborhood, where he composed and arranged a variety of music for liturgies.
 He has led the parish choir on European performance tours to France, Spain, Italy, Ireland, Greece & Turkey; and within the United States to Louisiana.
 Accepting an invitation from the Chapel Master of St. Peter's Basilica in Vatican City to participate in the 500th anniversary of the Cappella Giulia, he returned to Italy with the choir in March of 2013.
 Only 68 choirs from around the world were initially invited and 18 accepted this honor.
 Patrick regularly records demo CDs as pianist and organist for World Library Publications and for the Gregorian Institute of America, which are sent to church musicians nationwide.